plusserver/docs/content/en/security/Keycloak/introduction/quickstart.md

 ### Ordering

-Do you need an IAM - Keycloak instance quickly?
+Do you need an Keycloak-as-a-Service instance quickly?
 Then we will guide you through the ordering process [here](../../tutorials/ordering/).

 ### Retrieve Login Credentials

-The order process is done and your IAM - Keycloak instance is up and running.
+The order process is done and your Keycloak-as-a-Service instance is up and running.
 The first thing you should do is getting your [Login Details](../../tutorials/retrieve_login_credentials/).

-### Working with IAM - Keycloak
+### Working with Keycloak-as-a-Service

-Log in to the web interface to use the IAM - Keycloak service.
+Log in to the web interface to use the Keycloak-as-a-Service service.
 Please see [Getting Started](../../tutorials/first_steps/#log-in-to-the-web-interface-to-use-the-iam---keycloak-service).

 ## Customization